 When you meditate it helps develop non-judgmental awareness and improve your decision-making.
 Become non-judgemental, don’t get carried away, detach yourself from the situation.
 Focus on the facts of the situation and not on the story you are telling yourself about the facts.
 When the focus is on the story you get upset.
 When the focus is on facts you think about better solutions.
 This non-judgmental awareness helps you to shift your focus from the story you are telling yourself to the fact in the situation.

 Meditation helps you to let go.
 When you fail it helps you accept that you failed but also helps you understand that you are not a failure.
 You can always learn and improve.

 Meditation helps you take control of yourself.
 Take charge of your inner self before becoming in charge at your workplace.

 In your pursuit of asking wrong questions that what more do you need, you forget what you already have.
 Take some time to ask yourself – what are the ten things that I feel grateful for in my life right now?

-The quality of your life is directly proportional to the quality of questions you ask ourselves.
+The quality of your life is directly proportional to the quality of questions you ask yourself.
 Now ask yourself – what would I do differently at work/home if I knew I couldn’t fail or be criticized.

 Whether you are aware or not, you are constantly asking questions to yourselves.
 So if you want to change your life change your questions.
 That is where it begins.